csci1710/book/book/src/chapters/finite_and_inductive/finite_and_inductive_1.md

 All of these will be vital when we get to the self-directed projects (and the first is coming fairly soon).
 ~~~

+Today we'll return to tic-tac-toe to do more advanced modeling with traces.
+We'll also use asserts more generally.

 <!-- ### What is the role of a wheat?